mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 The problem is that it's easy to overcomplicate your code with effects, because it seems like the right thing to do.

-In this example, I have a `counter` value I want to read and write using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) each time it updates.
-That's a side-effect!
+This example has a `counter` I want to read and write using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) each time it updates.

+Hey, that's a side-effect!
 It seems resonable to use an effect:

 ```ts:counter.svelte.ts
 class Counter {